 military training ground at Invalidovně for home matches.
 Other venues were

-also used before they settled at U Perutzů on Voctářově ulici in 1910 near to
+also used before they settled at U Perutzů on Voctářově ulici in 1910 near the dockyards.

 final solution of a home base was solved as they moved into a new ground at